 What is Physical Therapy & how will a Brighton Physical Therapist Work With My Child?

 Of utmost importance is the collaborative relationship between the PT and parent(s)/caregiver(s) to facilitate child- and family-centered care.
-Visits are typically scheduled for 45 minutes to 1 hour.
+Visits are typically scheduled for 30 minutes.
 During that time, activities are planned jointly based on parent-identified needs/priorities and target outcomes.
-Activities are practiced within usual routines, while the PT provides instruction and modeling of activities and facilitates parent(s)/caregiver(s) practice of the same activities with discussion and feedback with parent(s)/caregiver(s) throughout the visit.
-Equipping children through use of play and participation in daily routines that addresses areas of need and empowering parent(s)/caregiver(s) with knowledge and skills to carry over strategies within daily routines is essential.